vsr2158/aws-networking-workshop/README.md

     * Post Stack Deployment following resources are created:

         < Todo: Add a diagram of resources deployed >

-* Next we are going to setup connectivity so the private instances can communicate between each other, we will make use of ICMP/Ping  to test two way rechability
+* Next we are going to setup connectivity so the private instances in different VPCs can communicate between each other, we will make use of ICMP/Ping to test two way rechability
+    * I dentify